Profile for Louise Zamparutti

 Brief biography

 Dr. Zamparutti's research focuses on rhetorical history, public memory, and identity.
 Her publications cover diverse subject matter, such as rival World War II memorials, laws banning transgender athletes, and Covid lockdown protests.
 Her work is published in Research in Social Change, Rhetoric Review, Romance Studies, and Human Remains and Violence, and she has contributed to the edited volumes Covid Communications: Exploring Pandemic Discourse (Springer, 2023) and A Century of Italian War Narratives (Brill, 2023).
 Her stage play, Identità/Identiteta, was produced in Milwaukee, WI and is part of the curriculum in drama courses at the University of Ljubljana, Slovenia.
 Her research in Slovenia has been funded by Fulbright, the University of Ljubljana, and UWL.
 Dr. Zamparutti speaks fluent Italian and mediocre French, and she is studying Slovene.
 Her teaching takes a social justice approach to technical and professional writing, challenging assumptions about neutrality and objectivity and finding ways to include historically underrepresented authors and audiences into the development of student writing.
-Currently, Dr. Zamparutti is working on a book about the resurgence of Fascism in Italy through public memory rhetorics.
+Currently, Dr. Zamparutti is working on a book about the resurgence of fascism in Italy through a case study of a new national memorial.

 Current courses at UWL